hyperledger/fabric/docs/source/samples.rst

 extract the contents of the platform-specific binaries.

-Please execute the following command from within the directory into which you will extract the platform-specific binaries:
+Please execute the following command from within the directory into which you will extract the platform-specific binaries, passing the desired version of fabric, fabric-ca, and third-party images to download:

 .. code:: bash

+  curl -sSL https://goo.gl/6wtTN5 | bash -s <fabric> <fabric-ca> <thirdparty>
-  curl -sSL https://goo.gl/6wtTN5 | bash -s 1.1.0
+  curl -sSL https://goo.gl/6wtTN5 | bash -s 1.1.0 1.1.0 0.4.6

 .. note:: If you get an error running the above curl command, you may
           have too old a version of curl that does not handle